 Tip #2: GO THROUGH THE PANTRY

-Yes, if you can get rid of non-vegan items, great!
+If you can get rid of non-vegan items, great!
 But, I went through our pantry looking for items that were already vegan.
-I made my decision on a whim and didn’t want to wait until I went to the grocery store and fully prepared.
+I made my decision on a whim and didn’t want to wait until I went to the grocery store and was fully prepared.
 I just needed to start ASAP!
 Fruits and vegetables were a given, but I also found rice, pasta, soups, beans, nuts, peanut butter, sauces, seasonings, tortillas, and bread.
 After seeing what I had, I was able to figure out how to make some basic meals like bean tacos with fajita vegetables (bell pepper & onion grilled with cumin and chili powder).
 Avocados are still a staple in my house.
 I could throw it on some toast or make some guacamole to add to any dish.
 Of course, there were many times I turned to peanut butter and jelly sandwiches as I began to get comfortable in the kitchen.

 Tip #3: TOUR YOUR LOCAL GROCERY STORES